seabassapologist/idea-no-hi-translation/lookup_tables.md

     * The string data for the above table is stored between **PRG**`$117EC3-$117FFF`/ **loROM**`$A2FEC3-$A2FFFF`
         * This is at the end of the `$A2` bank so it will definitely need to be relocated to somewhere else with more space when the time comes :/
 * As an example `$E8` prints two characters "博士" (the first two characters of dialogue in the script) which themselves are both kanji, meaning the string requires 4 bytes
-* Per the romhacking forum notes, `$FD` contains dictionary strings in addition to Kanji
+* Per the romhacking forum notes, `$FD` contains pascal strings in addition to Kanji